Glockengasse Synagogue

 Nearby Attractions

-2. Museum Ludwig: Located nearby, this museum features an impressive collection of modern art, including works by renowned artists.
+2. Museum Ludwig: Located nearby, this museum is known for its impressive collection of modern art, including works by Picasso and contemporary artists, making it a must-visit for art enthusiasts.

 Insider Tips